-Grades not submitted within five calendar days (excluding Sunday) after the scheduled final exam date, will show "No Report " for that particular course.
+Grades not submitted within five calendar days (excluding Sunday) after the scheduled final exam date, will show 'NR' (No Report) for that particular course.
 Grades will be available to students via MyRED each evening after the grades submitted that day are posted.

 We will try to accommodate emergency situations.
 However, the grades still must be accounted for by the deadline for the last day of final exams.
 Your cooperation in adhering to this schedule is greatly appreciated by students and the staff involved in processing final grades.

 If you have questions concerning final grade rosters submission or if you need a supply of I-Forms, please contact the Office of the University Registrar at 402-472-3635.